Glowlab

+Glowlab was an artist collective devoted to psychogeography and the experience of urban space.
+It was founded in 2002 by the artist and curator Christina Ray, and gathered a loose group of artists, writers, and technologists whose work reworked the maps and drifts of the Situationist International using mobile phones, Wi-Fi, and GPS—an approach associated with the locative media art that emerged in New York in the early 2000s.
+The collective is best known for co-founding the annual Psy-Geo-Conflux festival in 2003.

+History

-Glowlab was an artist-run initiative that produced and presented experimental work related to cities and psychogeography, including interactive artworks and projects, events, exhibitions, and artists' gatherings.
-Brooklyn artist and curator Christina Ray launched Glowlab in 2002 as an experimental, web-based arts lab to support the visibility and expression of artists within her community.
-Ray produced exhibitions and projects including street-based performance work and site specific interventions both in her Williamsburg loft and in the greater urban environment.
-Glowlab moved from Brooklyn to Manhattan in 2008, opening an exhibition space at the edge of SoHo.
-As an innovative model advancing a niche collective of artists, thinkers and technologists, Glowlab produced over a dozen solo and group exhibitions, artist talks and performances.
-In early 2010, Ray re-launched Glowlab under her own name, continuing to focus on contemporary art, technology and creative projects examining the nature and psychology of the built environment.
+Christina Ray launched Glowlab in 2002 as a web-based arts lab to support the visibility and work of artists in her community.
+The collective organized exhibitions, walks, and site-specific interventions, initially around Ray's Williamsburg loft and in the wider city.
+In 2008 Glowlab opened an exhibition space at the edge of SoHo, and over its run it produced more than a dozen solo and group exhibitions, artist talks, and performances.
+In early 2010, Ray relaunched the project under her own name, continuing to focus on contemporary art, technology, and the psychology of the built environment.

+Conflux festival

-In 2003, Glowlab's Christina Ray and David Mandl co-founded Psy-Geo-Conflux, currently known as the Conflux Festival, which takes place annually in New York City.
-The Village Voice described Conflux as a "network of maverick artists and unorthodox urban investigators… making fresh, if underground, contributions to pedestrian life in New York City, and upping the ante on today’s fight for the soul of high-density metropolises.”
+In 2003, Ray and David Mandl, of the Brooklyn Psychogeographical Association, co-founded the Psy-Geo-Conflux, later known as the Conflux Festival, an annual New York gathering devoted to psychogeography.
+The Village Voice described Conflux as a "network of maverick artists and unorthodox urban investigators … making fresh, if underground, contributions to pedestrian life in New York City, and upping the ante on today's fight for the soul of high-density metropolises."

-Projects and artists
+Projects

-In addition to the annual Conflux Festival, Glowlab initiated a number of projects that focus on the exploration of public space.

-One Block Radius, produced for The New Museum in 2004 by Christina Ray and David Mandl created a web based "psychogeographic portrait of a single Bowery block" with the help of media contributions from artists and the public. in Manhattan.
-Open Lab, at Art Interactive in Cambridge, Massachusetts, was a nine-week series of "deceptively simple, playful investigations of site and the social fabric of Central Square, Cambridge".
-At Southern Exposure in San Francisco, Ray and Kurt Bigenho invited people to step away from the intensive social networking of internet sites like Myspace and Friendster, and engage in non-social meetups in real space in their project Noso.
+Beyond the festival, Glowlab initiated several projects exploring public space.
+One Block Radius (2004), produced for the New Museum by Ray and Mandl, was a web-based "psychogeographic portrait of a single Bowery block" assembled with media contributions from artists and the public.
+Open Lab, at Art Interactive in Cambridge, Massachusetts, was a nine-week series of "deceptively simple, playful investigations of site and the social fabric of Central Square."
+At Southern Exposure in San Francisco, Ray and Kurt Bigenho's project Noso invited people to step away from internet social-networking sites such as Myspace and Friendster and meet in real space.

+Associated artists

-Artists and groups who have been associated with Glowlab include Wilfried Hou Je Bek, Bethany Bristow, Kate Armstrong, D. Jean Hester, Brian House, Emily Conrad, Catherine D'Ignazio (aka Kanarinka), Steve Lambert, David Mandl, Ryota Matsumoto, Roberto Mollá, Marisa Olson, Mark Price, Sal Randolph, Jesse Shapins, Swoon, Holly Tavel, Jessica Thompson, Lee Walton, and Wooster Collective.
+Artists and groups associated with Glowlab include Wilfried Hou Je Bek, Bethany Bristow, Kate Armstrong, D. Jean Hester, Brian House, Emily Conrad, Catherine D'Ignazio (also known as Kanarinka), Steve Lambert, David Mandl, Ryota Matsumoto, Roberto Mollá, Marisa Olson, Mark Price, Sal Randolph, Jesse Shapins, Swoon, Holly Tavel, Jessica Thompson, Lee Walton, and the Wooster Collective.